snbdevops/blog/jenkins/console-walkthrough.md

       a) Security - It secures Jenkins; defines who is allowed to access what.

-      b) Credentials - All Jenkins logs are recorded here.
+      b) Credentials - In this section, we configure credentials of all the resources which we need to integrate with Jenkins.

       c) Credentials Providers - Configures the credential provider and type.